Stora Laxa

 Double handed fishing for multi sea winter salmon

-The fishing is split into four beats and is fished with ten rods and is ideal for double handed fishing.
+The fishing is split into four beats.
+Beats I, II and III are fished by six anglers based at the main lodge and beat IV is fished by four anglers based at the upper lodge.
+The river is ideal for double handed fishing.
 The salmon that run the Stóra Laxa are not only big, they are exceptionally hard fighters as they have to ascend steep gradients to their spawning grounds.
 The season for Stóra Laxa is 30th June to the 30th September with prime time considered the beginning of July, when the big fish start, until mid-August.

-Beats I & II are the lowest two beats on the river and take four rods.
+Beats I & II are the lowest two beats on the river and fish two rods each.
 Many of the most renowned pools on the river are on these beats.
 Access is very good and most pools are easily reached by vehicle.
 The boundaries are from the convergence of Litla Laxá (Little Laxá) on the east bank, and the boundary of the property Iða on the west bank and up to (and including) the Rauðuskriður pool.
+The river here has a huge amount of variety from some exciting canyon pools, deep rock faces before opening out into rolling shingle pools more akin to the Rio Grande.

 Beat III is the middle section of Stóra Laxá.
-It holds two rods comfortably and has plenty of space for each angler.
+It holds two rods comfortably and is fished in rotation with beats I & II.
 It has a huge variety of fishing from rocky canyon pools to pools with lower banks and calm water.
 Well known pools such as Heljarþrem and Sveinssker are found on this beat.
 The boundaries are from (and including) the pool Sveinssker and up to (and including) the pool Undirgangur.

 Amazing fishing amidst spectacular scenary